 If you weren’t approved for a credit card you will get a letter (an adverse action notice) in the mail that will state the reason behind why you were denied.
 Use this information to your advantage.
 It is basically telling you what you need to do to improve your credit score so that you could be considered for card approval.
 This may mean that you need to go for a different card type or even start from the bottom by using a secured credit card (a card that you prepay a deposit and then use).

-By building your credit and taking advantage of signup bonuses while still in school, you can use the points to travel for free on your breaks or plan an around-the-world trip after graduation.
+By building your credit and taking advantage of welcome bonuses while still in school, you can use the points to travel for free on your breaks or plan an around-the-world trip after graduation.

 How did you get your first credit card?
 Do you have any tips or advice?